ellysaschottler/WorkDayScheduler-Eschottler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+Let's start with making it possible to enter text on each day and saving it with a save button

+Then we will add time functionallity to determine past, present future and have classes change accordingly.